 You have sweated at the lab bench and in the cell culture suite for weeks (or more likely months) to plan and optimize for successful genome editing.
 Finally, you’ve got the guide RNAs and the vectors into the cells.
 Yes!
 But your work is not yet finished.

-You can’t take for granted the fact that your intended genome editing will be successful because despite the explosion in its application in genetics labs around the world, genome editing is well known to be a bit of a dark art.
+You can’t take for granted the fact that you’ll achieve CRISPR success, because, despite the explosion in its application in genetics labs around the world, genome editing is well known to be a bit of a dark art.

 But don’t worry.
-Below is an exhaustive list of the steps that you can take to confirm that your genome editing experiment has worked successfully.
+Below is an exhaustive list of the steps that you can take to perform CRISPR validation.

 Check the Deletion

-If a straightforward deletion was your intention then the first step towards confirmation of your (hopefully) successful genome editing experiment is to use a bit of basic PCR, an agarose gel and some simple mathematics.
+If a straightforward deletion was your intention then the first step towards confirmation of your (hopefully) CRISPR success is to use a bit of basic PCR, an agarose gel, and some simple mathematics.
 To verify that the region you expected was deleted, you should:

 - Keep a note of the size of the amplicon and the size of your expected deletion.